Conference Software for Japan's Tech and Academic Events

 Can Who's In handle academic paper and poster session registration?

 Yes.
-Create separate session types for paper presentations, poster sessions, workshops, and invited talks on the Pro plan.
+Create separate session types for paper presentations, poster sessions, workshops, and invited talks — included on every Conference edition.
 Each session can have separate registration, capacity, and check-in.

 Does Who's In support international delegates attending Japanese conferences?